TuncaAlper/askToAlbert/README.md

 # Project

 This project is written for personal development.
 Project is created with React as a front end framework over Javascript.
-Preferred to use React-Hooks instead of Class components, and deployed to heroku.
+Preferred to use React-Hooks instead of Class components, and deployed to Heroku.
 To see the live version, you can click the link below.

 https://asktoalbert.herokuapp.com/